weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ## Background

-Glaciers flow via a combination of three methods: 1) plastic deformation of the viscous ice itself, 2) Sliding from water between the glacier and bedrock, 3) Deformation of the bedrock [Patterson pg 1-2].
+Glaciers flow via a combination of three methods: 1) plastic deformation of the viscous ice itself, 2) Sliding from water between the glacier and bedrock, 3) Deformation of the bedrock [@Cuffeyphysicsglaciers2010, p.223].
 Our study is part of this wider literature of work looking at how the flow of glaciers or ice streams is speeding up or slowing down over time in Antarctica.
 In particular, we will focus on mechanisms 2 and 3 which look at the subglacial component of the glacier.
 These basal processes are not very well understood, as they are difficult to observe directly.
-Also, the problem is compounded as basal sliding and deformation are not mutually exclusive but controlled in some way by the amount of water in the subglacial part of the glacier [Patterson pg 132].
+Also, the problem is compounded as basal sliding and deformation are not mutually exclusive but controlled in some way by the amount of water in the subglacial part of the glacier [@Cuffeyphysicsglaciers2010, p.223].

 [TODO insert diagram of 3 methods in which glaciers flow]

+Taken together, the motion of glaciers from sliding and deformation at the bed is also called basal slip [@Cuffeyphysicsglaciers2010, p.223].
+The amount of water available plays an important role in increasing or decreasing basal slip.
+In mountain glaciers, it has been observed how glaciers flow faster during the spring melt season and ocassionally after heavy rainfall [@IkenUpliftUnteraargletscherBeginning1983].
+Similarly in Antarctica, there are ice streams overlying subglacial lakes - large water bodies that drain ocassionally and trigger rapid ice flow events [@BellLargesubglaciallakes2007].

+We do have some knowledge on how water underneath a glacier helps ice to flow faster.
+On one hand, water in sufficient amounts can exert an upward pressure that is greater than the downward gravitational pull on the ice.
+This tends to occur in small channel cavities where drainage is poor, causing water to accumulate and build up enough pressure to increase the area of separation between ice and rock, lowering friction and thus allowing ice to slide over its bedrock [@Cuffeyphysicsglaciers2010, p.238].
+On the other hand, water can also percolate into porous bedrock and weaken it into a softer material more prone to deformation.
+In fact, most glacier beds are composed of glacial till.
+When these highly porous sediments are saturated with water, they can easily give way and move downhill, carrrying along with it the ice on top [@Cuffeyphysicsglaciers2010, p.255-256].
+Given enough information on the basal velocity, shear stress, and properties of the bedrock, it will then be possible to formulate a slip relation that can predict the movement of a glacier [@Cuffeyphysicsglaciers2010, p.223].

-Still, we need to understand how water behaves at the glacier bed, as it is the key to understanding the two major problems in glaciology: the detailed mechanisms of glacier sliding and deformation of subglacial sediments; and the causes and mechanisms of glacial surges [Patterson pg 104].
+Understanding how water behaves at the glacier bed enables us to solve two major outstanding problems in glaciology: the detailed mechanisms of basal slip; and the causes and mechanisms of glacial surges [@Cuffeyphysicsglaciers2010, p.176].
-All of these will be crucial for understanding how fast the ice draining from Antarctica will flow in a warming world, and the rate at which sea level will rise to affect our global community.
+All of these will be crucial for figuring out how fast the ice draining from Antarctica will flow as our planet continues to warm.
+Consequently, this will feed into the bigger picture question on what is the rate at which sea level will rise and affect our global community.

 ## Plan